citp/privacy-policy-historical/f/fa/fat/fatcow.com.md

-  20. **Revisions to This Policy.** FatCow reserves the right to revise, amend, or modify this policy, and our other policies and agreements at any time and in any manner.
+  19. **Revisions to This Policy.** FatCow reserves the right to revise, amend, or modify this policy, and our other policies and agreements at any time and in any manner.
 Notice of any revision, amendment, or modification will be posted in accordance with the Terms of Service.

-This file was last modified March 15, 2011.
+This file was last modified June 14, 2011.